3 Shot At Vineyard-Area Home Once Rented By Former Sacramento Kings Player Willie Cauley-Stein

 A total of three people were shot, deputies say, with one person suffering life-threatening injuries.
 Two other people were hurt in the incident, but deputies say they did not suffer gunshot wounds.

-People close to Cauley-Stein confirmed to CBS13 that the player once rented the home where the shooting took place, but no longer lives there.
+People close to former Sacramento Kings player Willie Cauley-Stein confirmed to CBS13 that the player once rented the home where the shooting took place, but no longer lives there.
 Cauley-Stein, who now plays for the Golden State Warriors, was not in the area at the time.

 The suspect was reportedly wearing body armor and was armed with a handgun and rifles.
 Deputies found the handgun after searching the home where the shooting took place, but have not found the rifles.